JayHuang/rotateQuotes/README.md

 ###Live demo

-You can see the plugin live on my website's [about page](http://www.jayhuang.org/about).
+You can see the plugin live on my website's [about page](http://www.jayhuang.org/about) or [here](http://www.jayhuang.org/git/demo/rotateQuotes).

 #Copyright and license